khoin/JAMS/README.md

 JAMS: Just A Modular System
 ====

 Although I have not extensively used Pure Data nor Max MSP, I know of their existence as well as how they briefly work.
 This is an attempt to build a similar application in Javascript.
-Below is the acknowledgments
+Below is the acknowledgments, I hope you'll contribute!

 ## Issues & Acknowledgments